thu-coai/CrossWOZ/README.md

 If you have any question, feel free to open an issue.

+## Annotation Platform

+We also release our annotation platform (Sep 10, 2021), supporting two annotators converse synchronously and make annotations online.
+Please refer to the `web` directory.

 ## Data

 A piece of dialogue: (Names of hotels are replaced by A,B,C for simplicity.)